SM-REIGNS/AlesB/README.md

 # ALeSb
-A Java based web application for hiding data on image using steganography and securely sending it over the network using AES encryption standard.
+A web application for hiding data on image using steganography and securely sending it over the network using AES encryption standard using servlet and JavaScript.Gmail authentication is implemented.